Zeze1370356156/hotel-booking-system-2025/README.md

 2. **Book a Room**: Enter the room number and guest name to book a specific room.
 3. **Cancel Booking**: Enter the room number to cancel a booked room.
 4. **Exit System**: Terminate the program.
+5. **Rating input**： Use a slider to select a rating from 1 to 5 stars, providing an intuitive user experience.

 ## Code Structure